Ibkarksh/kubeadm-ansible/README.md

-#Instaal K8S cluster using kubeadm tool
+# Install K8S cluster using kubeadm tool
 ## Structure
 This reposiotry consists of 2 roles:
 1. masters: for the masters installation